-1. Enter bin/start-proxy with the --nodetach option to launch the Directory Proxy Server as a foreground process.
+1. Enter bin/start-server with the --nodetach option to launch the Directory Proxy Server as a foreground process.

-'''

-$ bin/start-proxy --nodetach
+\$ bin/start-server --nodetach

-'''

-2. You can stop the Directory Proxy Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-proxy command from another window.
+2. You can stop the Directory Proxy Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-server command from another window.